Trigve-Hagen/trigves-arm-laravel/README.md

 * NAMING TWO TABLES THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
 * NO TWO TABLES CAN HAVE THE SAME NAME

+* STILL ERRORING on localhost when there are two databses only and you delete one.
+Sometimes both are deleted.
+Im working on a fix.

 Due to adding new features to the class last week I was running into new errors.
 When debbugging I realized the new error was not a new error at all but this.
 If you had named two databases the same they would both be erased when dropping a table.
 I added new logic for reporting the error.
 I also adding logic to report having two rows with the same name and errors and messages for everything else.
 PLease be carefull anyways.
 I take no responsibility for lost data!
 Use at your risk.
 If I have no new problems to report in the next month of developing with it than it is done.
 Happy Coding!!

 INSTALLATION